vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 * I included closing 150 lb for the alternate days where I do the 100 lb with a finger excluded; this reflects the new process I have been following *de facto*.

+### Update on 2025-02-04

+I made a few minor protocol tweaks:

+* I increased the range of durations that I am able to keep the hand gripper closed for my right hand, reflecting recently observed increases.
+I did not update the range of durations for the left hand, as the included range seems to reflect recent performance reasonably accurately.

+* I added the word "sometimes" to the point about failure to close the hand gripper when it is cold.
+This reflects the fact that in recent times, I have been able to close the hand gripper even in the morning (though it may have just been the case that my hands have not been as cold recently as they used to be).